 Farmers, artisan producers, chefs, and foodies flock here to live, fine tune their art, vacation, and of course eat.
 For a small town, Asheville has an absurd amount of high quality locally-owned restaurants.

 There are numerous stories of sought-after chefs, that had work opportunities all over the country, yet chose to settle here.

 It must be the mountain air.
-Or the exceptional local produce.
+Or maybe the exceptional local produce.

-So today I want to share my personal restaurant recommendations.
+So today I want to share our personal restaurant recommendations.